PatrickMediodia/aws-cloud-practitioner/Practice Test 4 Notes.md

 Redshift has a well-defined schema

 EFS --> is an elastic NFS file system which can be used by both cloud and on-premise services

+Which AWS service can be used to set up billing alarms to monitor estimated charges on your AWS account?
+	- CloudWatch
+	- Why lol